influxdata/docs-v2/content/v2.0/collect-data/scrape-data/manage-scrapers/update-a-scraper.md

     {{< nav-icon "orgs" >}}

 2. In the list of organizations, click the name of your organization.
 3. Click the **Scrapers** tab.
-A listing of any existing scrapers appears with the **Name**, **URL**, and **BUCKET** for each scraper.
+A list of existing scrapers appears.
-4. Hover over the scraper you would like to update and click the edit icon (pencil) that appears next to the scrape name.
+4. Hover over the scraper you would like to update and click the **{{< icon "pencil" >}}** that appears next to the scraper name.
 5. Enter a new name for the scraper.
-Hit return or click out of the name field to save the change.
+Press Return or click out of the name field to save the change.